wanderindev/do-kubernetes/README.md

 Fom the DigitalOcean dashboard, go to Kubernetes and create a cluster with two node pools.

-One pool will be for the database payloads and will have one node.
+One pool will be for the database payloads and will have one node with specs: standard / 2 vcpu / 4GB.

-The other pool will be for the workers and will have two nodes.
+The other pool will be for the workers and will have two nodes with specs: standard / 1 vcpu / 2GB.

 Download the cluster configuration file and place it in the repository root.
 Rename it config.yml.